bcoin-org/bcoin-org.github.io/guides-markdown/multisig-wallet.md

   --type=multisig \
   --m=2 \
   --n=3 \
-  --name=multisig1 \
   mkwallet sharedWallet1
 ```

+Wallet will always have account named `default` when it's created.
+This is the multisig account we are going to use.

-> NOTE: this time, we specified `type` for wallet.
+> NOTE: this time, we specified `type` for the wallet.
 But strictly speaking again, wallet itself does not hold property if it is multisig or not.
-> So some options we have passed here (i.e. `type`, `m`, `n`, and `name`) are for the default account created with the wallet.
+> So some options we have passed here (i.e. `type`, `m`, and `n`) are for the default account created with the wallet.

 If the wallet is created successfully, than you will see the access token for that wallet in the return value.
 So let's set that token into variable named `sharedWalletToken` and pass to co-signers.

-You must register your public key to this account.
+You must register your public key to this `default` account.
 Let's do it by using bcoin api.

 TODO: create and register key.